Number of emergency food parcels handed out by Scots charity increases by almost 80%

 Meanwhile, independent food banks distributed at least 159,849 food parcels between April 2019 and March 2019, according to the Independent Food Aid Network.

-SNP MSP Shona Robison blamed UK welfare polices for the rising number of Scots being forced to turn to charities to feed their families.
+SNP MSP Shona Robison blamed UK welfare policies for the rising number of Scots being forced to turn to charities to feed their families.

 Ms Robison, who chairs the Social Justice and Fairness Commission set up by First Minister Nicola Sturgeon, said: "There is no getting away from the fact the Tories' welfare changes and cuts are to blame for rising poverty and debt, homelessness and the need for food banks."